nathanihoff/ssimm/descriptive/ssimm_desc.md

 Figure <a href="#fig:country-map">5</a> shows the percentage of immigrants to the U.S. in same-sex couples from each country of origin, averaging over the 12 years of survey data, and Table <a href="#tab:country-tab">1</a> presents the top ten of these along with average LGB policy score over these years.
 The top sending countries include interesting diversity.
 Although countries with more progressive policies top the list, Malaysia, Zimbabwe, and Singapore make the list with their relatively repressive contexts.
 Having countries within the top 10 span multiple regions and cultures provides preliminary evidence that LGB policy is not substantially affecting willingness to respond truthfully on the ACS about being in a same-sex couple.
 Nor does it appear as though responses to the ACS are simply a function of country-of-origin LGB policies, as policy scores vary significantly across the top 10.
 Figure <a href="#fig:state-map">6</a> presents the percentage of immigrants in same-sex couples in U.S. states, averaging over the survey years and possible countries of origin, and Table <a href="#tab:state-tab">2</a> ranks the top ten.
-Although states with progressive policies occupy the top spots, Montana, Missouri, and Florida still make the list with less affirming policy environments.
+Although states with progressive policies occupy the top spots, Mississippi, Missouri, and Florida still make the list with less affirming policy environments.

 **[FIGURE <a href="#fig:country-map">5</a> ABOUT HERE]**